microsoft/vscode-wiki/How-to-Contribute.md

-# Contributing to Code
+# Contributing to Visual Studio Code
-There are many ways to contribute to the Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
+There are many ways to contribute to the Visual Studio Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 After cloning and building the repo, check out the [issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
 Issues labeled [`help wanted`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are good issues to submit a PR for.
 Issues labeled [`good first issue`](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great candidates to pick up if you are in the code for the first time.
 If you are contributing significant changes, please discuss with the assignee of the issue first before starting to work on the issue.